hugovk/pepotron/README.md

 CLI to open PEPs in your browser

 positional arguments:
-  search             PEP number, or Python version for its schedule
+  search             PEP number, or Python version for its schedule (default:
+                     None)

 options:
   -h, --help         show this help message and exit